levinsonalex/admin/pa2/pa2.md

 add new albums, view existing albums, delete them or edit them.
 Remember that deleting an album should also involve deleting pictures in the album. *Note that you can only see those albums you created*

+Note that all new albums have private access by default.

 #### Edit Album page:`/album/edit` [sensitive]
 ￼￼￼